 Most things like the above can actually go in checked bags in most cases.

 If you are carrying a metal water bottle then this must be empty otherwise it will be confiscated.
-You can fill it after security.
+You can fill it out after security.

 Below are three examples of the TSA’s replies to passengers enquiring about carrying metal objects, including a piece of a crashed aircraft, a saucepan and pieces of steel, that, in most cases, they can go in a carry on bag.